xpresserjs/documentation/plugins/@xpresser/file-uploader/readme.md

 ### Add to plugins.json

-Add `npm://@xpresser/file-uploader` to your `plugins.json`, if you don't have one create a new one in your base folder.
+Add `npm://@xpresser/file-uploader` to your `plugins.json`, if you don't have one create a new one in your `backend` folder.

 :::: xTabs xpresser>=0.5.0|xpresser<=0.4.9
 ::: xTab 0